-Mott Community College Department of Public Safety: Licensed Police Officer - School Resource Officer Closing Date: January 31, 2024
+Mott Community College Department of Public Safety: Full-Time Police Officer Closing Date: January 31, 2024

 216 hours of occurrence time per year, Holiday Pay on MLK, Memorial Day, July 4th, Labor Day, Thanksgiving Day, Christmas Day and New Year's Day, FMLA, Health Insurance (Choose 1 of 4 plans that include: 2 Traditional PPO plans and 2 High Deductive PPO plans), Health Savings Account option with High Deductible Health Plan, Dental, Vision, Flexible Spending Accounts, Health Savings Accounts, Life Insurance, MPSERS with health insurance benefits available upon retirement, Deferred Compensation 403B or 457B, Educational Grant Tuition Waiver for employees, their spouse and dependent children up to age 25, Employee Assistance Program (EAP).

 This position is part of a team of employees that work together to help fulfill the mission and goals of the Department of Public Safety (DPS).
 This team, and the certified/sworn police officer, is responsible for maintaining the peace and security of the campus.
 The licensed/sworn police officer acts as a liaison with federal, state and local police and fire officials.
 Starting salary $22.53 or $24.28/hour depending on degree.
 Top out in 3 years at $25.04-28.31 (depending on associate's degree).